When Someone Dies

 • The person arranging the Funeral

-Registration must take place within 5 days of the death.
+Registration must take place within 5 days of the issue of the MCCD.
 Most deaths are registered by a relative.

 The Registrar would normally only allow other people if there are no relatives available.